 If space is an issue or more landscaped areas aren’t desired, make use of the space underneath windows and really show off a selection of plants and greenery.
 Window boxes are available from home improvement and decorating stores in any number of styles, sizes and price points.
 Or they can be a great first DIY project, requiring minimal experience and tools.
 A quick online search for “how to build a window box” will yield a variety of plans for inspiration.

 Window boxes are a simple way to plant a small selection of annuals with minimal expense and watering throughout the spring and summer seasons.
 Simply follow the rules of potting plants and use a thriller, a spiller and a filler to make the perfect arrangement for spring color outside.
 And the flowers from a window box can be visible from inside the house as well, bringing that fresh spring feeling indoors.

 Bonus: Window boxes provide the perfect spot for other vignettes when decorating for Christmas (lights, ornaments and evergreens) or Halloween (pumpkins and gourds).
 They give year-round interest to the home’s exterior.

-The two most versatile ways to introduce more color into the front of a home are through the front door and window shutters.
+The two most versatile ways to introduce more color into the front of a home are through the front door and exterior window shutters.
 While the main body of the home is typically more subtle, a pop of color in these spots can be so refreshing.
 Think grass green or robin’s egg blue to really emphasize the colors of spring.

-If a new door or outdoor shutters are in the budget and necessary improvements, spring is a great time to purchase and install.
+If a new door or custom exterior shutters are in the budget and necessary improvements, spring is a great time to purchase and install.
 They are also among the most valuable exterior home improvement projects.
 Otherwise, a fresh coat of paint on either can be just the refresh a home needs.